 Everyone needs fat in their diet.
 It helps absorb fat-soluble vitamins, gives us energy, insulation, and protection.
 Although it is easy only to focus our attention on how much fat we consume, the type of fat we eat is just as important, if not more, than the amount.
 Knowing the benefits and drawbacks of each type of fat is crucial in maintaining healthy survivorship.

-Omega 6 is also considered a healthy fat, but not as much Omega 3.
+Omega 6 can be found in nuts, poultry, and eggs and are also considered a healthy fat, but not as much as Omega 3.
 Most Americans have much more Omega 6 in their diet compared to Omega 3.
 Research has shown that a significant imbalance of these two fats can increase your risk of chronic disease.
 That is why the goal of many dietitians is to have their patients eat more Omega 3 as opposed to Omega 6.
 That doesn’t mean, however, that you don’t need any Omega 6.
 In proper amounts, it can lower cholesterol and help control diabetes.
 It only means that it is important to balance these two fats appropriately.

-For healthier fat consumption, try swapping red meat for beans, tofu, fish and lean poultry as often as possible.
-Also, opt of one percent or skim milk, low-fat cheese, and low-fat yogurt.
+For healthier fat consumption, try swapping red meat for beans, tofu, fish, and lean poultry as often as possible.
+Also, opt for one percent or skim milk, low-fat cheese, and low-fat yogurt.
 It is important to keep in mind that the quality of animal products determines the type of fat they contain.
 For example, eggs from chickens that have been fed properly will contain more Omega 3.
 The package may say, “Omega 3 Enriched.”

-All of those alternatives work to decrease consumption of saturated fats and increase your consumption of unsaturated fats.
+All of those alternatives work to decrease the consumption of saturated fats and increase your consumption of unsaturated fats.
 Another way to steer clear of saturated fats is to use olive, sunflower, safflower, corn, and flax oils instead of lard and vegetable shortening, which are the unhealthiest fats you can use.
-Even though unsaturated fats are considered healthy fats, keep in mind that they are still fats and have a lot of calories, so enjoy in moderation!
+Even though unsaturated fats are considered healthy fats, keep in mind that they are still fats and have a lot of calories, so enjoy in moderation.